ckf42/shdl/README.md

 ### Usability

 * Check if build specs are alright
-* Check why PyInstaller sometimes packs hooks that are not needed (e.g. IPython, matplotlib) and bloats size to ~16MB
+* Specify necessary hooks for PyInstaller to stop bloating output executable size

 ### Design